Careers360 Logo

 Photoperiodism, Vernalisation, And Seed Dormancy – Definition, Meaning, Stages, Importance, Facts

-Details of plant growth and development describe a continuous stream of complicated processes that start from the time of germination, proceed through maturity, and end with plant reproduction.
+Plant growth and development is a continuous stream of complicated processes that start from the time of germination, proceed through maturity, and end with plant reproduction.
 It controls the phases of growth and the transitions between them that are impelled by internal genetic programs and external environmental cues.

 An understanding of photoperiodism, vernalization, and seed dormancy is important in making a plant aligned to its seasonal environment: flowering and hence reproduction occur at the most appropriate time to maximize reproductive success, while plants survive periods of unfavourable conditions.
 In this way, such mechanisms will turn out to be very instrumental in manipulating agricultural practices toward better crop yields and hence food security and sustainable agriculture.